What Is RESIDENCY?

 For the pre-med or first-year medical student, the residency is a distant blur.
-Efforts to balance social life, a financial means and this foreign language of medical terminology are overwhelming enough.
+Efforts to balance a social life, a financial means, and this foreign language of medical terminology are overwhelming enough.
 Who needs the hassle of scouting out residencies when placement in a hospital or care facility is years away?
-For the fourth-year medical student, the time has come to hope and pray that the residency will fit the bill, cut the mustard, and streamline the process of becoming a permanent care provider.
+For the fourth-year medical student, the time has come to hope and pray that the living will fit the bill, cut the mustard, and streamline the process of becoming a permanent care provider.

-For more on the RESIDENCY MATCH, please check out Dr. Feldman’s Video below, for a more comprehensive and detailed understanding of this algorithm, the system, and the match criteria.
+For more on the residency match, please check out Dr. Feldman’s Video below for a more comprehensive and detailed understanding of this algorithm, the system, and the match criteria.